lsst-camera-dh/CR-jobs/README.md

 # CR-jobs
-harnessed jobs for Corner RAFT EO acquisitions and analyses
+Harnessed jobs and supporting python libs for Corner Raft activities at SLAC.